 The research of Prof. Hoffmann-Jacobsen explores the interdisciplinary field of biophysical chemistry and wastewater treatment.
 Our main research interest is the investigation and application of enzymes in technical environments.

-Enzymes are nature´s catalysts that increase the rate of virtually all the chemical reactions within cells.
+Enzymes are nature's catalysts that increase the rate of virtually all the chemical reactions within cells.
 Nowadays, the enzymes are developed as biocatalysts in various important industrial processes as pharmaceutical synthesis and can be found in many products of daily life, e.g. laundry detergent.
 Enzymes are intrinsically green catalysts as they are biodegradable and work under ambient conditions.
 We aim to develop new enzymatic biocatalysts for new technological applications including a mechanistic understanding of the biophysical processes taking place within biocatalysis.
-The main analytical technique fluorescence spectroscopy.
+The main analytical technique is fluorescence spectroscopy.

 Currently, we are working on the following projects